Mullion vs muntin: They’re both common window elements. They’ve been used for centuries. And they’re often confused for one another.

 Mullions and Muntins for Enhanced Window Performance

-As building methods have evolved, so too have the purposes of mullions and muntins.
+As building methods have evolved, so have the purposes of mullions and muntins.

 Mullions can enhance a window’s appearance, creating a focal point for each unit.
 With a distinct color or even grid pattern, mullions are eye-catching.

-Mullions also bring new function to single-pane window units.
-With the right hardware, a mullion, a window sees improved function.
+Mullions also bring new functioning to single-pane window units.
+With the right mullion, a window sees improved function.
 By installing a track, hinges, and operator to a mullion, a single-pane window becomes a casement window that can be opened.

 While muntins have now moved into the decorative realm for commercial windows and doors, they remain a popular option.
-Of note, some manufacturers do make windows with muntins bars as glass artisans from centuries ago did -- a popular option for restoration or replacement projects.
+Of note, some manufacturers make windows with muntins bars as glass artisans from centuries ago did -- a popular choice for restoration or replacement projects.

 A finishing element that provides definition and scale, there are three common muntin window grid types: